 - 1 cup pecans, coarsely chopped

-In a small saucepan, melt the butter over medium heat.
-Keep an eye on it, allowing it to cook down until the butter foams, crackles, and begins to brown.
+- In a small saucepan, melt the butter over medium heat.
+Keep an eye on it, stirring frequently, allowing it to cook down until the butter foams, crackles, and begins to brown.
 Remove from the heat and pour into a small bowl to cool.

-In a large bowl, whisk together flour, baking powder, baking soda, spices, and salt.
+- In a large bowl, whisk together flour, baking powder, baking soda, spices, and salt.
 In another large bowl, whisk together eggs and brown sugar until well combined.
 Add the slightly cooled butter, a little at a time, until creamy.
 Stir in applesauce.
 Fold the wet ingredients into the flour mixture until just moistened, then gently fold in the nuts.
-Divide the batter evenly among the muffin cups and top with raw or coarse sugar if desired.
+Divide the batter evenly among the muffin cups and top with raw or coarse sugar and more pecan pieces if desired.